 Precinct 2 was granted approval for a Reconfiguration of a Lot from 2 Lots into 1652 Lots, 1 Mixed Use Lot, 2 District Centre Lots, Educational Establishment Lots, Community Centre Lots, Tourist Attraction, Parks and new roads in February 2015.
-This approval has been the subject of a number of minor change applications, the most recent of which was approved on 25 February 2021.
+This approval has been the subject of a number of minor change applications, the most recent of which was approved on 12 April 2022.

 Precincts 3-5 were granted approval for a Reconfiguration of a Lot from 1 Lot into 184 Business and Industry Lots, 3 Showroom Lots, Open Space, Roads and Drainage in May 2015.
-This approval has been the subject of a number of minor change applications, the most recent of which was approved on 6 December 2021.
+This approval has been the subject of a number of minor change applications, the most recent of which was approved on 10 October 2022.

 Town Centre (Precincts 7-10) was granted approval for a Reconfiguration of a Lot with a Plan of Development in November 2016.
 The Plan of Development permits 5000 dwellings provided through a combination of standard and multiple residential lots, retail, commercial, community, education, parks and drainage.
-This approval has been the subject of a number of minor change applications, the most recent of which was approved on 1 November 2021.
+This approval has been the subject of a number of minor change applications, the most recent of which was approved on 10 October 2022.

-Aura Central (Precincts 11 and 12 (part)) was approved on 11 November 2019 for a Reconfiguration of Lot from 2 lots into 1,152 dwellings, a private school, neighbourhood retail centre, and community centre lots.
+Town Centre (Precincts 11 and 12 (part)) was approved on 11 November 2019 for a Reconfiguration of Lot from 2 lots into 1,152 dwellings, a private school, neighbourhood retail centre, and community centre lots.
 This approval has been the subject of a number of minor change applications, the most recent of which was approved on 11 November 2021.

-Aura Central (Precinct 11) The Precinct 11 P-6 State Primary School was approved on 20th August 2020 as a Reconfiguration of a lot to create a P-6 State Primary School lot in Precinct 11.
+Town Centre (Precinct 11) The Precinct 11 P-6 State Primary School was approved on 20 August 2020 as a Reconfiguration of a lot to create a P-6 State Primary School lot in Precinct 11.

-Aura Central (Precincts 11 - 14 (part)) was approved on 27 January 2022 for a Reconfiguring of a Lot in accordance with a Plan of Development to create 3,000 dwellings, commercial and retail uses, a Prep-6 State School, community, sport and recreation uses.
+Town Centre (Precincts 11 - 14 (part)) was approved on 27 January 2022 for a Reconfiguring of a Lot in accordance with a Plan of Development to create 3,000 dwellings, commercial and retail uses, a Prep-6 State School, community, sport and recreation uses.
+This approval has been the subject of a number of minor change applications, the most recent of which was approved on 20 January 2023.